-What are the claims about plastic bottles and cancer?
+What does the evidence show about plastic and cancer?

-A group of hoax emails have been doing the rounds for a few years warning about the so-called dangers of plastic bottles, containers and films.
-The emails generally warn people about reusing plastic bottles, freezing water in them or leaving them in cars.
+There are many hoax emails and unreliable internet articles warning about the so-called dangers of plastic bottles, containers and films.
+The emails generally warn people about reusing plastic bottles, freezing water in them or leaving them in hot cars.
 Some of them also talk about microwaving food in plastic containers or covered with plastic films.

 However, there is no convincing scientific evidence to back up these claims or to suggest that any of these products could cause cancer.